-About 50 percent of the City's land area is served by a combined sewer system in which the system collects both "dry-weather" wastewater (primarily sanitary sewage as well as wastewater from industries) and stormwater (see attached map).
+About 50 percent of the City's land area is served by a combined sewer system which collects both "dry-weather" wastewater (primarily sanitary sewage as well as wastewater from industries) and stormwater (see attached map).
 During dry weather, combined sewers function as sanitary sewers, conveying all flows to the WWTPs for treatment.
 During wet weather, however, large volumes of rainfall runoff can enter the system from building connections and through catch basins along the City's streets.
 If this water were conveyed to the treatment plants, it would exceed their design capacity; the plants are designed to handle only twice their average design dry-weather flow.
 To avoid flooding the plants, "regulators" are built into the combined sewers to act as relief valves.
-These are chambers set to divert two times the average design dry-weather flow into the interceptor; during storms, if a greater amount of combined flow reaches the regulator, the excess is directed to outfalls into the nearest waterway (e.g., the Hudson River, East River, etc.).
-During such overflow periods, a portion of the sanitary sewage entering, or already in, the combined sewers discharges untreated into the waterway along with stormwater and debris washed from streets.
+These are chambers set to divert two times the average design dry-weather flow into the interceptor; during storms, if a greater amount of combined flow reaches the regulator, the excess is directed to cutfalls into the nearest waterway (e.g., the Hudson River, East River).
+During such averflow periods, apprtion of the sanitary sewage entering, or already in, the combined sewer discharges unceated into the waterway along with stormwater and debris washed from streers.
 This untreated overflow is known as CSO.

-CSO is a concern because it contains oil, gasoline and other pollutants from street traffic, floating debris (also called "floatables," and usually consisting primarily of street litter), various pollutants from industrial facilities (both pollutants discharged into the sewer system and pollutants in the runoff from these facilities), and untreated sanitary sewage.
+CSO is a concern because it may contain oil, gasoline, and other pollutants from treet traffic; floating debris (also called "floatables," and usually consisting primarily of street-litter); various pollutants from industrial facilities (both pollutants discharged into the rewer system and pollutants in the runoff from these facilities); and untreated sanitary treage